Invite friends and family to read the obituary and add memories.

 David was preceded in death by his father, Everett “Teak” Fay, his mother Jean Houghtlin Fay, and two sisters, Doris Witt and Nancy Howard.

-Survived by his wife, Martha “Bitty” Harrison Fay and 2 children, Trisha Fay Fitzhugh (Elvin Fitzhugh), Chip Fay (Jude Fay), 6 grandchildren Lauren Johnson, Katie Fitzhugh, Ben Fitzhugh, Christina Rodgers, Kiernan Fay, Connor Fay, and 2 great-grandchildren, Elizabeth and Caitlin Rodgers.
+Survived by his wife, Martha “Bitty” Harrison Fay and 2 children, Trisha Fay Fitzhugh (Elvin Fitzhugh), Chip Fay (Jude Fay), 6 grandchildren Lauren Johnson, Katie Fitzhugh, Ben Fitzhugh, Christina Rodgers, Kiernan Fay, Connor Fay, and 5 great-grandchildren, Elizabeth and Caitlyn Rodgers, and Robert, Vera, and Evander Johnson.

 Please keep David’s family in your prayers, and may his soul and the souls of all the faithful departed, through the mercy of God, rest in peace.